Last Updated December 16, 2021

 A. Data Rights in Certain Jurisdictions

-Persons in certain jurisdictions (e.g., the EEA / UK) have rights under data protection laws that may apply to the Personal Information we hold about those persons and which they may exercise.
+Persons in certain jurisdictions (e.g., the EEA / UK, China) may have rights under data protection laws that may apply to the Personal Information we hold about those persons and which they may exercise subject to the limitations under applicable law such as the GDPR and the PIPL.
 These include:

 - To request access to your Personal Information